vboyev-MSFT/defender-docs/unified-secops-platform/incidents-alerts-overview.md

 ## Alert sources and threat detection

 Alerts in the Microsoft Defender portal come from many sources.
 These sources include the many services that are part of Microsoft Defender XDR, as well as other services with varying degrees of integration with the Microsoft Defender portal.

+- Solutions that are part of Microsoft Defender XDR
+  - Microsoft Defender for Endpoint
+  - Microsoft Defender for Office 365
+  - Microsoft Defender for Identity
+  - Microsoft Defender for Cloud Apps
+  - The app governance add-on for Microsoft Defender for Cloud Apps
+  - Microsoft Entra ID Protection
+  - Microsoft Data Loss Prevention

+- Other services that have integrations with the Microsoft Defender security portal
+  - Microsoft Defender for Cloud
+  - Microsoft Sentinel
+  - Non-Microsoft security solutions that pass their alerts to Microsoft Sentinel
+    When Microsoft Sentinel is onboarded to the [unified security operations platform](/defender-xdr/microsoft-sentinel-onboard), the correlation engine in the Microsoft Defender portal has access to all the raw data ingested by Microsoft Sentinel.
+(You can find this data in **Advanced hunting** tables.)

+- Microsoft Defender XDR itself also creates alerts.
+Defender XDR's unique correlation capabilities provide another layer of data analysis and threat detection for all the non-Microsoft solutions in your digital estate.
+These detections produce Defender XDR alerts, in addition to the alerts already provided by Microsoft Sentinel's analytics rules.

 Within each of these sources, there are one or more threat detection mechanisms that produce alerts based on the rules defined in each mechanism.

 The following table shows the detection methods that produce alerts for each service in the Microsoft Defender portal: